Nicholas U. Mayall Telescope

 The Nicholas U. Mayall Telescope, also known as the Mayall 4-meter Telescope, is a four-meter (158 inches) reflector telescope located at the Kitt Peak National Observatory in Arizona and named after Nicholas U. Mayall.
-It saw first light on February 27, 1973, and was the second-largest telescope in the world at that time.
+It saw first light on February 27, 1973, and was the second-largest telescope in the world at that time, between the Hale (5 m) and Shane (3 m).
 Initial observers included David Crawford, Nicholas Mayall, and Arthur Hoag.
 It was dedicated on June 20, 1973 after Mayall's retirement as director.
 The mirror has an f/2.7 hyperboloidal shape.
 It is made from a two-foot (61 cm) thick fused quartz disk that is supported in an advanced-design mirror cell.
-The prime focus has a field of view six times larger than that of the Hale reflector.
+The prime focus has a 3.2 degree field of view, making it six times larger than that of the Hale reflector.
 It is host to the Dark Energy Spectroscopic Instrument.
 The identical Víctor M. Blanco Telescope was later built at Cerro Tololo Inter-American Observatory, in Chile.